ShotaDeguchi/ShotaDEGUCHI.github.io/index.md

 -->

 ### Notice
-This is an old site, the latest information can be found [here](https://shota-deguchi.vercel.app/).
+This is an old site (not updated since November 2022), the latest information can be found [here](https://shota-deguchi.vercel.app/).

 # Shota DEGUCHI（出口翔大）
 * PhD student at Kyushu University, Japan.